 Getting Easier to Get a Mortgage Loan in Washington?

-Fannie Mae and Freddie Mac are the two government-sponsored enterprises (GSEs) that purchase and sell bundled mortgage loans via the secondary mortgage market.
+Fannie Mae is one of the two government-sponsored enterprises (GSEs) that purchase and sell bundled mortgage loans via the secondary mortgage market.
+Freddie Mac is the other.

 These two organizations have specific underwriting criteria for the loans they buy, and those criteria “trickle” down into the primary market where loans are generated.
 In other words, the mortgage requirements and rules set forth by Fannie Mae and Freddie Mac can directly affect a borrower’s ability to qualify for a home loan.

-Specifically, Freddie Mac and Fannie Mae are increasing their debt-to-income ratio limits from 45% to 50% of pretax income.
+Specifically, Fannie Mae is increasing their debt-to-income ratio limits from 45% to 50% of pretax income.
 While this change could impact a lot of home buyers and mortgage shoppers in Washington State, it is primarily designed to aid those with student loan debt.

 Rule Change: Debt Ratio Limit Increased from 45% to 50%